ArkWist/odin-ruby/project_oop/mastermind/README.md

 ## Features

+* User definable number of colors and rows
+* User definable code length
-* Human or AI play for either side (though AI hasn't been written yet)
+* ~~Human or AI play for either side~~
-* Flexible number of colors and rows, as well as code length

 ## Installation

 1. Load `mm.rb` in the IRB
-2. Enter commands to proceed
+2. Enter `play` commands to start the game

 ## Full Command List